 Best for: fresh pasta & pizza

-This year, they changed the ownership and the newly renamed Gastro Bar del Mar looks even more cool than the old De Kroon Cafe.
-They added a lot of natural elements to the interior decor, wooden branches, quirky bamboo decor and lots and lots of plants.
+This year, they changed the ownership and the newly renamed Gastro Bar del Mar looks even cooler than the old De Kroon Cafe.
+They added a lot of natural elements to the interior decor, wooden branches, quirky bamboo decor, and lots and lots of plants.

 The menu hasn’t changed much, which I’m pretty happy about.
-We tend to order one of their salads in very generous portions and they also do really nice selection of tapas (usually go for mozarella sticks, patatas bravas and prawns).
+We tend to order one of their salads in very generous portions and they also do really nice selection of tapas (usually go for mozzarella sticks, patatas bravas, and prawns).

-Check out full article about this place here.
+Check out the full article about this place here.